davidsntg/azure-databricks-with-nva/README.md

 ![img](images/databricks.png)

-* Check that hte displayed IP is the public IP of the firewall:
+* Check if the displayed IP is the public IP of the firewall:

 ![img](images/azurefirewallpip.png)